dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 This structure represents an expression, which consists of operators and operands (data).
 The operands can further contain expressions, that is, deeper level of operators and operands.

-All available properties in this filter definition JSON is listed below:
+All available properties in this filter definition JSON are listed below:

 =====  ==========  =================  ==================  =====================================================================================================================================
 Name   Data Type   Always Available   Value For Example   Description